 If the RedCap Broadcast Information IE is included in the Served Cell Information NR IE in the XN SETUP REQUEST message or the XN SETUP RESPONSE message, the receiving NG-RAN node may use this information to determine a suitable target in case of subsequent outgoing mobility involving RedCap UEs.

-If the TAI NSAG Support List IE is contained in the XN SETUP REQUEST or in the XN SETUP RESPONSE message, the receiving NG-RAN node shall, if supported, take this IE into account for slice aware cell reselection.NEXT CHANGES
+If the TAI NSAG Support List IE is contained in the XN SETUP REQUEST or in the XN SETUP RESPONSE message, the receiving NG-RAN node shall, if supported, take this IE into account for slice aware cell reselection.

+If the eRedCap Broadcast Information IE is included in the Served Cell Information NR IE in the XN SETUP REQUEST message or the XN SETUP RESPONSE message, the receiving NG-RAN node may use this information to determine a suitable target in case of subsequent outgoing mobility involving eRedCap UEs.

+NEXT CHANGES